GASP: Gaussian Splatting for Physic-Based Simulations: Abstract

 \section{Abstract}

-Physical simulation is paramount for modeling and utilization of 3D scenes in various real-world applications.
-However, its integration with state-of-the-art 3D scene rendering techniques such as Gaussian Splatting (GS) remains challenging.
+Physics simulation is paramount for modeling and utilizing 3D scenes in various real-world applications.
+However, integrating with state-of-the-art 3D scene rendering techniques such as Gaussian Splatting (GS) remains challenging.
 Existing models use additional meshing mechanisms, including triangle or tetrahedron meshing, marching cubes, or cage meshes.
-As an alternative, we can modify the physically grounded Newtonian dynamics to align with 3D Gaussian components.
+Alternatively, we can modify the physics-grounded Newtonian dynamics to align with 3D Gaussian components.
 Current models take the first-order approximation of a deformation map, which locally approximates the dynamics by linear transformations.
-In contrast, our Gaussian Splatting for Physics-Based Simulations (\our{}) model uses such a map (without any modifications) and flat Gaussian distributions, which are parameterized by three points (mesh faces).
-Subsequently, each 3D point (mesh face node) is treated as a discrete entity within a 3D space.
-Consequently, the problem of modeling Gaussian components is reduced to working with 3D points.
-Additionally, the information on mesh faces can be used to incorporate further properties into the physical model, facilitating the use of triangles.
-Resulting solution can be integrated into any physical engine that can be treated as a black box.
-As demonstrated in our studies, the proposed model exhibits superior performance on a diverse range of benchmark datasets designed for 3D object rendering.
-Our project page is at: \url{https://waczjoan.github.io/GASP/}.
+In contrast, our GS for Physics-Based Simulations (\our{}) pipeline uses parametrized flat Gaussian distributions.
+Consequently, the problem of modeling Gaussian components using the physics engine is reduced to working with 3D points.
+In our work, we present additional rules for manipulating Gaussians, demonstrating how to adapt the pipeline to incorporate meshes, control Gaussian sizes during simulations, and enhance simulation efficiency.
+This is achieved through the Gaussian grouping strategy, which implements hierarchical structuring and enables simulations to be performed exclusively on selected Gaussians.
+The resulting solution can be integrated into any physics engine that can be treated as a black box.
+As demonstrated in our studies, the proposed pipeline exhibits superior performance on a diverse range of benchmark datasets designed for 3D object rendering.
+The project webpage, which includes additional visualizations, can be found at \url{https://waczjoan.github.io/GASP}.